w3c/wai-curricula/content/content-author/data-tables.md

 Optional ideas to assess knowledge:

 * Practical &mdash; Give students a chart, diagram, or infographic and ask them to provide an alternative to that data visualization using a regular data table.
 Assess how students provide alternatives to data visualizations contained in charts, diagrams, and infographics using regular data tables.
-* Portfolio &mdash; Have students include data tables in the web page they are creating.
+* Portfolio &mdash; Ask students to include data tables in the web page they are creating.
 Assess how students designate the table header and data cells and their scope as well as how they provide table summaries and descriptions where appropriate.

 ## Teaching Resources